Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Mach number derivation

-Using relevant values for the terms in the parentheses (all in cgs), we get Eq. (\ref{eqn:mach}) in terms of $T$ and $\rho$ as above
+Using relevant values for the terms in the parentheses (all in cgs), we get Eq. (\ref{eqn:mach}) in terms of $T$ and $\rho$ as above:

-Note that this value of $\mu$ assumes $E \sim 0$ near $\tau=1$.
+The value of $\mu=1.2$ assumes $E \sim 0$ near $\tau=1$.
 For an M-star, this may not necessarily be the case.
-However, even if $E\to 1$, $\mu$ changes by a factor of 2 and, accordingly, $M$ cahnges by a factor of $2^{1/2} \approx 1.4$ and the qualitative result still holds.
+However, even if $E\to 1$, $\mu$ changes by a factor of 2 and, accordingly, $M$ changes by a factor of $2^{1/2} \approx 1.4,$ and the qualitative result still holds.